Saving Zoë (film): Production

 In 2018, it was revealed that the Marano sisters would appear in the lead roles.
-After joining the project, they commented in an interview with The Hollywood Reporter, "When we optioned Alyson Noel's book Saving Zoe ten years ago, we did it because as a mother, as a daughter, as a sister, and as women, we were incredibly moved by a powerful story.
+After joining the project, they commented in an interview with The Hollywood Reporter, "When we optioned Alyson Noël's book Saving Zoe ten years ago, we did it because as a mother, as a daughter, as a sister, and as women, we were incredibly moved by a powerful story.
 Now, a decade later, that same powerful story seems to be more relevant than ever [...]
 We are ecstatic that Blue Fox was as moved today as we were all those years ago and are thrilled to be working with them.
 Together, we hope to share a film that we couldn't be more proud of with the world."

 Release

 In April 2019, it was revealed the film would be released on July 12, 2019.

 Reception

 Noel Murray of the Los Angeles Times wrote, "But even with the occasional voiceover narration, the film can't quite replicate the appeal of Noël's original, where a lot of the action is internal, dealing with these women's opinions and feelings.
 The mystery plot isn't surprising enough — and it takes at least a few good jolts to create the cinematic equivalent of a page-turner."
 Danielle Solzman of the Solzy at the Movies wrote, "You're certainly welcome to give this film a chance but I left Saving Zoë feeling quite a bit disappointed.
 I do not see this film as being a complete disappointment but I believe that it could have been executed better.
 Saving Zoë honestly should have stayed a book."
 Jennie Kermode of the Eye for Film wrote, "Saving Zoe is, ultimately, a lightweight film about a serious subject.
 It's competently handled and Marano is an effective lead.
 It's likely to hit all the important notes for fans of the book but it does little more, avoiding risks and thereby failing to find a voice of its own.
 If you're in the target audience, then you'll find this a satisfying watch but it will be unlikely to stay with you."